 - In-process controls that don't focus enough on physical attributes that drive customer experience

-In gummies, success often comes down to controlling what consumers notice most: texture, chew, coating behavior, and consistency from bottle to bottle.
+In gummies, success comes down to controlling what consumers notice most: texture, chew, coating behavior, and consistency from bottle to bottle.

 The most underused metric: time-to-complaint